The House Of Mirelle was a high end fashion house that existed in the UK city of Hull between 1938 and 1978.

 Many have donated artifacts and clothing which has created the primary historic archive of The House of Mirelle.

-The story of Mirelle is social history but more than social history, fashion history plus and it’s Hull but more than the history of Hull as well.
+The story of Mirelle is social history but more than social history, fashion history plus and it’s Hull but more than the great city as well.

 The story of the House of Mirelle describes the rise and fall of a fascinating period for all.